 The build quality of the EVGA Z12 feels okay.
 It's a pretty basic keyboard made out of plastic that flexes a lot.
 It's mainly matte plastic except for the glossy plate on top where the logo is.
 The laser-etched ABS keycaps feel cheap because they're slippery and are prone to oil shine.
 Fortunately, you can replace the keycaps with any Cherry MX-compatible keycap because the rubber dome switches have compatible stems.
 The switches themselves feel mushy, and the keys aren't very stable, especially the larger ones like the Spacebar and Enter keys.
 Five rubber pads underneath the keyboard hold it in place, and it's stable even with the incline feet extended, so it shouldn't move during regular use.
 It's also certified to be IP32 rated, so it should continue working even if you spill some water on it.

-The EVGA Z12 RGB gaming keyboard has good ergonomics.
+The EVGA Z12 has acceptable ergonomics.
 It's a straight keyboard with two incline settings, and it should be comfortable enough to type on for most people.
 It doesn't come with a wrist rest, and it feels like it would benefit from one, which EVGA sells separately.

 This keyboard has a few extra features to improve the user experience.
 All keys are macro-programmable through the dedicated software, including the extra macro keys on the left side.
 It has dedicated media keys, but there's no volume wheel like the EVGA Z15.
 The G/PC button at the top left (labeled with an E) serves at the Game Mode button, so you don't accidentally minimize your game.

 The EVGA Membrane switches are rubber dome switches.
-It's much lighter to press than most rubber dome switches we've tested, like those on the Corsair K55 RGB Gaming Keyboard.
+It's much lighter to press than most rubber dome switches we've tested, like those on the Corsair K55 RGB.
 You get a bit of tactile feedback, but it's less than other rubber domes.
+If you'd prefer a mechanical board that's hot-swappable, check out the Redragon K582 SURARA RGB.

 It's relatively quiet and shouldn't bother others around you unless you tend to bottom out the keys.